leaty/sameshell/README.md

 I imagine it could be rewritten quite nicely too, e.g. to detect remote shells available.

 ## Why?
 Have you ever wanted your aliases, PS1 setup and environment configurations across all ssh/su sessions?
 Well, look no further.
 Of course, you could- if it's not too much of a bother for you, manually configure your personal configuration on all the servers/logins you access.
-However, if you share the same logins with others, that might not be what the *others* want.
+Although, if you share the same logins with others, that might not be what the *others* want.

 SAMESHELL achieves this without actually changing anything, it's all temporary in your session by using process substitution.
 Granted, it's not a complete "environment" copy, as there may be programs missing on a remote server.